hwdsl2/docker-whisper/README.md

 Back up the Docker volume to preserve downloaded models.
 Models are large (145 MB – 3 GB) and can take several minutes to download on first start; preserving the volume avoids re-downloading on container recreation.

+**Tip:** The `/var/lib/whisper` volume uses the same HuggingFace cache layout as `docker-whisper-live`'s `/var/lib/whisper-live` volume.
+If you have already downloaded a model with `docker-whisper-live`, you can bind-mount the same volume directory to avoid re-downloading.

 ## Managing the server

 Use `whisper_manage` inside the running container to inspect and manage the server.